metasnf: Meta Clustering with Similarity Network Fusion in R: Data set-up

-The \code{data_list} can also be generated programmatically when dealing with a large set of data frames or with named nested list components for increased code clarity.
-These approaches are shown in Appendix~\ref{app:datalist}.

-A quick summary of the created data list can be viewed with the \code{summarize_dl} function: \begin{CodeChunk} \begin{CodeInput} R> summarize_dl(data_list) \end{CodeInput} \begin{CodeOutput} name type domain length width 1 cort_thick continuous neuroimaging 87 152 2 cort_area continuous neuroimaging 87 152 3 subcort_vol continuous neuroimaging 87 31 4 household_income continuous demographics 87 2 5 pubertal_status continuous demographics 87 2 \end{CodeOutput} \end{CodeChunk} The summary outlines the 5 components of our data list, which all share the same 87 subjects and range from 1 to 151 features.
-A UID column in each data frame adds 1 to each of their displayed widths.
+A summary of the created data list can be viewed with the \code{summary()} function: \begin{CodeChunk} \begin{CodeInput} R> summary(dl_1) \end{CodeInput} \end{CodeChunk} \begin{CodeChunk} \begin{CodeOutput} name type domain length width 1 cortical_thickness continuous neuroimaging 87 151 2 cortical_sa continuous neuroimaging 87 151 3 subcortical_volume continuous neuroimaging 87 30 4 household_income continuous demographics 87 1 5 pubertal_status continuous demographics 87 1 \end{CodeOutput} \end{CodeChunk} The summary outlines the 5 components of our data list, which all share the same 87 subjects and range from 1 to 151 features.